Depending on conditions of the Blaeberry Forest Service Road

 .
-The road has a few washouts, and is being repaired, so it can be closed where they are working on it.
+The road may have a few washouts, and if it is being worked on, it can be closed where they are working on it.
 Depending on the road's condition, one may not be able to drive all the way to the trailhead shown in this description.
 Plan your adventure accordingly.
 The effort is well worth it!

 The David Thompson Heritage Trail is part of a historic route from the prairies, across the Rockies, to the Columbia River and Pacific Ocean.
 This route was used heavily by the First Nations.
 In 1807, First Nations people guided David Thompson, a fur trader who extensively mapped Alberta and British Columbia, over Howse Pass and down the Blaeberry River along this route, thus opening it to the fur trade.
 By the second half of the 20th century though, this section from Howse Pass down the Blaeberry RIver was used only as a remote hiking trail, although it was (and is) part of the GDT (Great Divide Trail)